Joseph Levy Foundation

 1. Equity and Inclusivity: Targeting resources toward young people experiencing the greatest disadvantage

-2. Connectivity and Collaboration: Recognizing that complex problems require creative, collaborative solutions
+2. Connectivity and Collaboration: Recognising that complex problems require creative, collaborative solutions

 3. Commitment and Integrity: Being reliable, dedicated, open, honest, and clear in intention